 Horchata can be bought in powder form at any supermarket in Latin America.
 It can also be found at many grocery stores in the United States that have a latin food section.

 Horchata is a mixture of the following ingredients:

 - Vanilla Extract

 When horchata is made with morro, is has a sweet, lightly malted-chocolately texture with a hint of cinnamon flavor.
-Keep in mind, it doesn’t contain chocolate.
+Keep in mind, it doesn’t contain chocolate or cinnamon.

 When horchata is made with rice, it tastes like a sweet cinnamon/grain concoction.
+The consistency is lighter.
 Although made from rice, which can make liquids thicker, horchata made from rice is chilled and it’s texture is very light and smooth.